sph-huynh/case-studies-eleventy/src/posts/end-end-digital-comms.md

   countries.
 galleryRepeat:
 - beforeImage: uploads/great-lakes-website-1.png
-  beforeText: Old website is very text heavy, no clear call to action
+  beforeText: Old website was unclear on purpose, no clear call to action
   afterImage: uploads/after-networks-website.png
   afterText: New website designed to be user-centric
   summarySubtext: ''